iclalhoruz/Recycling-Classification-Project/README.md

 # 🎓 Image Classification with ResNet (PyTorch)

-This repository contains machine learning project developed for a university coursework — focusing on **image classification** :
+This repository contains machine learning project developed for a university coursework — focusing on **image classification**.

 ---